>

 2. Use AI as a Resource not as a Substitute

-AI can be a great resource for creating ideas, summarizing articles, or improving grammar.
-But AI should definitely not be something you rely on instead of your own thinking or writing.
-When you are learning, you should use technologies (like AI and other artificial intelligence) as tools to help you learn, just as you would use a calculator or a spell checker, rather than to help you complete your assignments!
-You will get better understanding and develop skills!
+AI can be a great resource for creating ideas, summarizing articles, or improving grammar but AI should definitely not be something you rely on instead of your own thinking or writing.
+When you are learning, you should use technologies (like AI and other artificial intelligence) as tools to help you learn, just as you would use a calculator or a spell checker, rather than to help you complete your assignments.
+You will get a better understanding and develop skills!

 3. Be Transparent and Give Credit